 All season leads up to this: The NCAA Tournament, better known as March Madness.
 Sixty eight teams have been playing for the past five months to get to this tournament – to have a chance at glory.
 It’s the same opportunity you have thanks to office pools, and you don’t even have to play the games.
-March Madness is always full of great games, interesting match ups, and tons of drama.
-Even if you don’t really care about basketball, it’s hard to turn away from these games – probably because you have money on them.
-Don’t miss a moment of the tournament, catch it all with the help of these mobile apps.

-The official app of the tournament, March Madness Live is an absolute must have.
+Updated on 3-20-2014 by AJ Dellinger: We’ve added CBS Sports, TuneIn Pro, and FanCake apps to the list this year.
+Good luck, guys!The official app of the tournament, March Madness Live is an absolute must have.
 It allows you to stream every game on your phone or tablet.
-It’s the ultimate second-screen tool, providing live updates of information from every game of the tournament and giving you a literal second screen to watch the games on.
-If you do happen to miss the end of a particularly good game for whatever reason, you can back track and check out the highlights so you won’t miss those water cooler moments that these games generate.
+It’s the ultimate second-screen tool, with live updates of information from every game of the tournament.
+It even gives you a literal second screen to watch the games on.
+If you do happen to miss the end of a particularly good game for whatever reason, you can back track, and check out the highlights so you won’t miss those water cooler moments that these games generate.

 The fun of watching games during March Madness is you never know when there will be an upset or a crazy ending.
 Those games can happen at any time and often occur when you least expect it.
-Thuuz is the app you want to make sure you’re not missing out on any of those matches.
+Thuuz is the app you want to have, so you can make sure you’re not missing out on any of those matches.
 Using an algorithm that scores games on watchability, Thuuz will give you a heads up when a game gets interesting.
 It makes sure that if there’s a game worth watching, you find out about it as it’s happening.